tfsec/tfsec.github.io/_docs/aws/eks/enable-control-plane-logging.md

 ---
+title: aws-eks-enable-control-plane-logging
-title: EKS Clusters should have cluster control plane logging turned on
+description: EKS Clusters should have cluster control plane logging turned on
 shortcode: aws-eks-enable-control-plane-logging
 legacy: AWS067
 summary: EKS Clusters should have cluster control plane logging turned on